swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-8-serve-the-model-with-mlem/index.md

-You can now safely continue to the next chapter.
+You can now safely continue to the conclusion.

 ## State of the MLOps process